Lim Koon Teck: Military career

-Saving the lives of 50 British soldiers

 Three days after the Japanese had taken Penang Island, the prison superintendent approached Lim and informed him that almost 50 young English soldiers between 18 and 20 years of age, together with a few British residents from Penang Hill who had not heard of the invasion, were squeezed together in the prison, had not eaten in three days, and were dying.
 Lim approached the Japanese lieutenant whom he had handed over the island to, and pleaded their case.
 He was allowed to feed them and this he did out of the stores of food in the godowns controlled by his men.
 When the Japanese discovered that he was giving those prisoners more than vegetables, salt and rice – he had introduced a bit of pork bone that he got from the roadside market – they objected.

-Lim then went to the Penang General Hospital and discovered a Dr. Evans who had not run away when the others did.
-Explaining that the prisoners would not live long on the diet they had been allowed, Dr. Evans suggested adding Bovril or some other meat stock into the soup.
-And this worked.
-In their weakened state they were susceptible to disease.
-He then spoke to his superior, a Japanese county court judge who had been made chief judge of the Northern part of the Malayan peninsula.
-Lim showed him a book on international law, pointing out that prisoners-of-war should not receive the same treatment as criminals.
-The prisoners were then removed to Singapore, where they might receive better food and treatment, two weeks after that.
+Lim then went to the Penang General Hospital for help and found a doctor, Dr. Evans, who had not evacuated.
+Dr. Evans suggested adding Bovril or some other meat stock into the soup for the British prisoners While it helped in their condition, they were still susceptible to disease.
+Lim spoke to his superior, a Japanese county court judge who had been made chief judge of the Northern part of the Malayan peninsula that the British prisoners were considered prisoners-of-war and should not receive the same treatment as criminals.
+They were then removed to Singapore two weeks after that.

-War damage compensation
+The Japanese restarted the Magistrate court and Lim was offered to take up the post or be taken away by the Kempeitai.
+Lim took up the offer.
+Conditions in prison were so bad that Lim avoided sending people there, preferring to let them off with a warning and an extremely light sentence.
+The Japanese noticed this and after a few months he was replaced with a Malay who became magistrate.
+They made Lim the Civil District Judge in Penang with a jurisdiction of $500.
+As no cases of this nature happened, owing to the Japanese occupation, Lim had no cases to try for the rest of tenure at Penang.